Formula Student Battery Testing Consortium

 With the rapid acceleration of consumer battery electric vehicles, motorsport applications have similarly accelerated to fill this market segment.
 Alongside Formula E, series such as Extreme E, eSkootr, and MotoE World Cup are showcasing the fast-paced advancements in high-performance electrified vehicles.
 The international engineering competition, Formula Student, currently leads many of these advancements due to the open rule structure, diverse powertrain availability, and world-wide competition structure.
 Expansions in electrified powertrain and lithium-ion energy storage have resulted in a large diversity in the selection of designs and resulting operating conditions.
 To facilitate this change in direction, adequate data is needed.

 The BTC has been developed around providing a wide variety of data that provides insight for battery management calibration, accumulator design, thermal management optimisation, cell degradation, and more.
 Further information on the testing performed can be viewed here.
-In order to ensure cells were at an adequate state-of-health across all tests, up to twelve cells were used per model with the following division:
+In order to ensure cells were at an adequate state-of-health across all tests, up to twelve cells were used per model.

-Twelve cells have been selected for the initial round and can be found in the table below.
+Twelve different cell models have been selected for the initial round and can be found in the table below.
 If there is enough interest and support, the group will look at releasing a second round.
 Moving forward, teams will be able to provide feedback on cell selection.

 For an introduction into this project, an open-source repository has been created for one prospective cell.
 This repository can be found on GitHub, and students are encouraged to report issues and comments.

 The HVES group would like to thank Shenzhen Melasta Battery Company for providing a discount on the pouch cells purchased to date.
 If you would like to support this project or become a sponsor, please reach out to the group.
 We look forward to working with you!